JLESC/jlesc.github.io/_events_upcoming/2016-03-22-3rd-jlesc-summer-school.md

 page_type: event_page
 ---

-The third JLESC Summer School will be held at [ENS-Lyon](http://www.ens-lyon.fr/en/english-ens-de-lyon-269761.kjsp), from June 30 to July 1, 2016, following the at [5th JLESC Worksphop](/events/5th-jlesc-workshop).
+The third JLESC Summer School will be held at [ENS-Lyon](http://www.ens-lyon.fr/en/english-ens-de-lyon-269761.kjsp), from June 30 to July 1, 2016, following the [5th JLESC Worksphop](/events/5th-jlesc-workshop).

 The topic of this summer school is resilience and it is jointly organized by {% person cappello_f %}, {% person cavelan_a %}, {% person bautista_gomez_l %} and {% person robert_y %}.
 The school is offered to students (mainly PhD students and post-docs) of the collaboration and open